percona/pmm-doc/docs/get-started/advisors-details.md

 | **Schema Design Query** | Helps create efficient database schemas by analyzing queries and offering suggestions for optimization. | All Users |MySQL|

 ## List of checks
-Every Advisor consists of the advisor checks inside.
+Every Advisor consists of one or more Advisor checks.
-We have listed the checks and their details here for more detailed information.
+We have listed the checks and their details here.

 ### MongoDB
 | Advisor| Check Name | Description | Summary |